kyzn/euro-2020-slack-bot/README.md

 # SYNOPSIS

+First, you will need a Football-Data.org token.

+- Go to [https://www.football-data.org/client/register](https://www.football-data.org/client/register) and register
+- You will get an email titled "Your free API-key for football-data.org"
+- Copy the token, keep it safe

-First, you will need a Slack incoming webhook URL.
+Then, you will need a Slack incoming webhook URL.
 Here's how to get it:

 - Create an app at [https://api.slack.com/apps?new\_app=1](https://api.slack.com/apps?new_app=1)
 - Choose "From Scratch" if asked